arnabgho/readme/README.md

 	- ADD – Add (with overflow)
 	- ADDI -- Add immediate (with overflow)
-	- ADDIU -- Add immediate unsigned (no overflow)
 	- ADDU -- Add unsigned (no overflow)
 	- AND -- Bitwise and
-	- ANDI -- Bitwise and immediate
 	- BEQ -- Branch on equal
 	- BGEZ -- Branch on greater than or equal to zero
 	- BGTZ -- Branch on greater than zero
 	- BLEZ -- Branch on less than or equal to zero
-	- BLTZ -- Branch on less than zero
 	- BNE -- Branch on not equal
 	- DIV -- Divide
 	- DIVU -- Divide unsigned